New South Wales and Australian Capital Territory

 The Australian Railway Monument is a tribute to the railway industry and its employees.
 An honour board lists the names of over 2000 railway workers killed on the job since the 1850s.
 The Australian Railway Monument is located within the Werris Creek railway station precinct.
 The Rail Journeys Museum is housed in the former refreshment rooms of Werris Creek railway station.
 It features displays regarding railway workers, railway accidents and railway operations, with a particular focus on Werris Creek.
 The museum is open daily.
 Werris Creek is located approximately 370 km north-west of Sydney.

-A railway museum in Bathurst is currently under development.
-It will be housed in the former Railway Institute building, which is next to Bathurst railway station.
+Bathurst Rail Museum is housed in the former Railway Institute building, which is next to Bathurst railway station.
 Prior to entering politics, Australian Prime Minister Ben Chifley (1885–1951) lectured in the building as a train driving instructor.
-Various items will be displayed in the museum.
-The museum will open in early 2020.
+The museum tells stories of Bathurst’s community and their connection to rail history.
+Exhibits include an historic passenger carriage and a 20 by 9 metre model railway depicting the railway between Tarana and Bathurst.
+The museum is open from Fridays to Wednesdays, and seven days a week during school holidays.
 Bathurst is located approximately 200 km west of Sydney.

 Bulli Black Diamond Museum & Heritage Centre